 In Canada, several generic companies previously challenged the validity of our Zyprexa compound patent.
-In September 2012, the Canadian Court of Appeals affirmed the lower court's decision that the patent was invalid for lack of utility.
+In September 2012, the Canadian Federal Court of Appeals affirmed the lower court's decision that the patent was invalid for lack of utility.
 In 2013, our petition for leave to appeal the decision to the Supreme Court of Canada was denied.
-Two of the generic companies, Apotex and Teva Canada Limited (Teva Canada), pursued claims for damages arising from our enforcement of the patent under Canadian regulations.
+Two of the generic companies, Apotex, Inc. (Apotex) and Teva Canada Limited (Teva Canada), pursued claims for damages arising from our enforcement of the patent under Canadian regulations.
 In April 2014, the Supreme Court of Canada dismissed Apotex's damages suit.
 Teva Canada's claim for damages remains, and in January 2017, the court issued a ruling that Teva Canada is entitled to damages.
 We appealed the ruling, and in February 2018 the Canadian Federal Court of Appeal affirmed the lower court ruling.
+In April 2018, we filed a petition for leave to appeal the decision to the Supreme Court of Canada and expect a decision on the petition in the fourth quarter of 2018.